RooneyChan-oss/DofENewsletter/README.md

 # DofE Newsletter generator

-Because the SU generator is a pain in the ass
+This weekly email generator was built by several aspiring engineers (although not software) to help facilitate writing weekly emails, because writing it directly in the SU website is a pain.

 ## Usage